conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 1. When there are system specific configurations are used by the library.
    Some examples include:
-   1. OpenGL: if we provided the OpenGL loader library `libglvnd`. and the user's system is not using `libglvnd`, then we cannot load the vendor-specific implementations losing out on accelerator/hardware optimized performance.
-      (This is only on old distributions and we may finally be able to package `libglvnd` ourselves)
-   2. linux-pam: This is a library that allows pluggable authentication modules and the configuration files for these modules usually live in `/etc/pam.d`.
+   1. linux-pam: This is a library that allows pluggable authentication modules and the configuration files for these modules usually live in `/etc/pam.d`.
 The issue is that the pluggable modules live in a distro specific location.
 For example:
       `/usr/lib/x86_64-linux-gnu/security/`.
 The default modules are built into the